riojosdev/100-days-of-code/log.md

 **Thoughts:** Day 2 of the OpenJS Foundation Conference.
 A lot of useful and valuable information was passed.

 **Link(s) to work**: [A Twitter List of those who were part of The OpenJS Foundation Conference](https://twitter.com/i/lists/1275550644888195072?s=20)

+### Day 47: Jun 29, 2020

+**Today's Progress**: Learning to use the facebook platform for instant games, chat bots, etc

+**Thoughts:** Started the day by trying to get into make my disliker game to run as an instant game on messenger.
+Then went on learning messenger platform webhooks.
+Figured express framework was used, so I went through the basics.
+Started testing the guide.
+Learned about curl command.
+It is a cool command.
+Then learned about the heroku platform.
+Learned about deploying apps on to it.
+Tommorrow, I'm going to try testing with facebook's api key.

+**Link(s) to work**: None